self-stack/predicting-epl-aggression/proposals.md

 Million Songs of contemporary music.
 I have found the database is hosted on S3, 300GB in size.
 Sample sizes of the dataset available through academic sites.

 [__Billboards API__](https://rapidapi.com/LDVIN/api/billboard-api/endpoints)
 Historical data on Billboard's Hot 100, Billboard 200, Artists 100.
-I will only use back to 1983, Billboard's home site admits the data prior is limited.
+I will only use data back to 1983, Billboard's home site admits the data prior is limited.
-- Historical data up to 1983, data older than this is inconsistent.
-- Includes Hot 100, Billboard 200, and Artists 100.<br>

 *Nice to have:* Incorporate album art for albums via [__MusicBrainz Cover Art Archive API__](https://musicbrainz.org/doc/Cover_Art_Archive/API)

 ## 2. Predicting smoking
 **Description:**
-**My Approach: Random Forest**
+**My Approach:** Random Forest
-**Deliverables:** markdown
-Data:
+**Deliverables** (How will people react): I will deliver my findngs in a markdown file in my repo and slides for presentations.<br>
+**Data:**

-## 3. Predict which two English Premier League
+## 3. Predict which two English Premier League soccer teams will make it to the championship
+**Description:** I would like to predict
+**My Approach:** Random Forest
+**Deliverables** (How will people react): I will deliver my findngs in a markdown file in my repo and slides for presentations.<br>
+**Data:**
 Description: I am trying to predict which two teams from the EPL will make it to the championship game My Approach:
 Deliverables: